Germany's Scholz: G7 to discuss 'Marshall plan' for Ukraine - NewsBreak

 Germany's Scholz: G7 to discuss 'Marshall plan' for Ukraine

-German Chancellor Olaf Scholz said Wednesday that he wants to discuss the outlines of a “Marshall plan for Ukraine” with the leaders of the Group of Seven countries at their upcoming summit in Germany .
+BERLIN — (AP) — German Chancellor Olaf Scholz said Wednesday that he wants to discuss the outlines of a “Marshall plan for Ukraine” with the leaders of the Group of Seven countries at their upcoming summit in Germany.

 Scholz hopes for a united front on long-term support for Ukraine when he hosts the annual G-7 summit in Bavaria next week.
 The group of the world's leading economic powers is made up of the U.S., France, Germany, Italy, the U.K., Canada and Japan.